-Principles of Pulmonary Ultrasound
+Principles of Pulmonary Ultrasound:

 Ultrasound deals with waves traveling through a medium at frequencies above the threshold of human hearing.
 More accurately, these waves are pressure waves produced by the ultrasound transducer that travel through a tissue medium.
-Typically, bedside ultrasound machines used for emergency department and critical care applications utilize frequencies between 2 to 14 megaHertz.
+Typically, bedside ultrasound machines used for emergency department and critical care applications utilise frequencies between 2 to 14 megaHertz.
 Several probes are often available for selection, depending on the application or procedure performed.
 Two important properties of the ultrasound wave important to probe selection are frequency and wavelength.
 Wavelength is the distance between successive crests of the sound wave.
 Frequency is the number of occurrences of a repeating event (for ultrasound purposes, the sound wave crest) over a unit of time.
 Frequency and wavelength are inversely related.
 The longer the wavelength, or greater the distance between the wave crests, the less frequent the crests occur over a unit of time.
 In other words, long wavelengths have low frequencies.
-Lungs are relatively superficial compared to intracavitary organs, so less distance is required to visualize the pleura.
+Lungs are relatively superficial compared to intracavitary organs, so less distance is required to visualise the pleura.
 A higher frequency probe (5-14 MHz), with a shorter wavelength is required.
 In addition to ultrasound wave properties, the ultrasound transducer surface is also considered in probe selection for pulmonary ultrasound.
 Flat footprints of varying length and square or rectangular shape are available.

 Figure 1: B mode imaging of normal lung.
-Acoustic shadowing of ribs (R) marks the pleural line () in this longitudinal view time and the vertical axis represents the motion of reflecting echoes.
+Acoustic shadowing of ribs (R) marks the pleural line (\) in this longitudinal view.

+Various modes are utilised to visualise intrathoracic structures, including B mode, M mode, and Doppler assessment.
+B-mode stands for "brightness" mode and presents a 2 dimensional display in varying shades of gray (Figure 1).
+M-mode stands for "motion" mode, and selects an "ice pick" single dimension sample from pixels of the B mode image (Figure 2).
+The horizontal axis represents time and the vertical axis represents the motion of reflecting echoes.
 Many machines simultaneously display B and M mode imaging.
 Doppler assessment is obtained either through continuous, pulse wave, or color flow mapping.
 Pulse wave Doppler uses a single crystal that transmits the ultrasound wave, then "listens" to receive the returning Doppler information.
 The returning pulse is a snapshot of the position of the reflecting surface position within the sample.
 A B mode image is displayed along with information about pleural movement in relation to the transducer surface.
 Pulse wave Doppler information is displayed acoustically or is converted into color.
 A color map indicates flow direction with a red and blue scale, or simply the presence of movement, which is depicted as an orange scale.
 Figure 3 demonstrates power Doppler as it detects pleural movement (orange) relative to the transducer surface.